includerandom/ansible-role-389ds/README.md

 Or to test a single scenario: `molecule test -s tls`

 ## Future extensions
+- Correct update letsencrypt certificates in db

 ### Probably will be done
-- Support for CentOS 8
+- Support for CentOS 8 when it comes out

 ### Could be done, but not planned for the short term
 - Support for Debian/Ubuntu/FreeBSD or any other platform that 389DS supports